theweebcoders/CommercialBreaker/README.md

 ### tim000x3 - Executive Producer, Creator of CommercialBreaker, ToonamiTools UI, File Mover, and Toonami Encoder and the README.md file any pretty much everything else not already credited.

-### mugiwaraluffy - Creator of LineupPrep, Lineup Merger
+### mugiwaralufy - Creator of LineupPrep, Lineup Merger

-### lazydeadsnail - Creator of TooanmiChecker
+### lazydeadsnail - Creator of ToonamiChecker

 ### aislynne - Bringer of tea and snacks